Publication of Regulatory Actions

 • Where the Third Party has consented, in writing, to the disclosure of their personal information;

-• Where an enactment of British Columbia or Canada authorizes the disclosure; or
+• Where the disclosure is made in accordance with an enactment of British Columbia or Canada that authorizes or requires the disclosure;

 • For the purposes of licensing, registration, insurance, investigation, or discipline of persons regulated by governing bodies of professions or occupations.